 par(mfcol=c(1,2))

-What we will typically see on the plots above is that the mean (red line) on the left plot will be further away from the true mean of 100 than in the case of the right plot.
-Given that this is randomly generated, the situation might differ, but the idea would be that with the increase of the sample size the estimated sample mean will converge to the true one.
+What we can see on the plots in Figure 6.2 is that the mean (red vertical line) on the left plot will be further away from the true mean of 100 than in the case of the right one.
+Given that this data is randomly generated, the situation might differ, but the idea would be that with the increase of the sample size the estimated sample mean will converge to the true one.
 We can even produce a plot showing how this happens:

 for(i in 1:obs){